 You need this to succeed

-- Ultimate pricing plan on Showpad
+- Plus or Ultimate pricing plan on Showpad

 - Administrator access on both Showpad's Online Platform and Azure AD

 - Some SAML and HTTP-REDIRECT binding knowledge can be useful